Tim Curry: 2004–2012: Spamalot and later roles

-In the mid-1980s, Curry performed in The Rivals and in several plays with the Royal National Theatre of Great Britain, including The Threepenny Opera, Dalliance and Love For Love.
-From 1987 to 1988, he did the national tour of Me and My Girl in the lead role of Bill Snibson, a role originated on Broadway by Robert Lindsay.
-In 1989, Curry returned once again to the New York stage in The Art of Success, and in 1992 played Alan Swann in the Broadway version of My Favorite Year, earning him his second Tony Award nomination, this time for Best Performance by a Leading Actor in a Musical.
-In 2001, Curry appeared as Scrooge in a musical version of the Charles Dickens novella A Christmas Carol that played at Madison Square Garden.

 In 2004, Curry began his role of King Arthur in Spamalot in Chicago.
 Directed by Mike Nichols, written by Monty Python member Eric Idle and based on Monty Python and the Holy Grail, the show successfully moved to Broadway in February 2005.
 It sold more than $1 million worth of tickets in its first 24 hours.
 His performance brought him a third Tony nomination, again for Best Performance by a Leading Actor in a Musical.
 Curry reprised this role at the Palace Theatre in the West End, where Spamalot opened on 16 October 2006.
 His final performance came on 6 January 2007.
 Curry was nominated for a Laurence Olivier Award for his work in Spamalot, and he also won the Theatregoers' Choice Award (receiving 39% of the votes cast by over 12,000 theatregoers) as Best Actor in a Musical.

+After Spamalot, he returned to working on British television, with the miniseries adaptation of Terry Pratchett's The Colour of Magic (2008), a guest appearance on the long-running Agatha Christie's Poirot (2008), and the miniseries Return to Cranford (2009).
+Curry also made a single-episode appearance on the comedy-detective series Psych (2007), directed by his Oscar director John Landis.
+His final episodic television role was in 2010 on Criminal Minds, portraying unsub Billy Flynn in two episodes.
+Curry's voice work also continued, with the English dub of Studio Ghibli's The Cat Returns (2005); Garfield: A Tail of Two Kitties (2006); Tim Schafer's video game Brütal Legend (2009); the first game in the Dragon Age series, Dragon Age: Origins (2009); G. Gordon Godfrey in Young Justice (2012–2013); and the Sorcerer in Randy Cunningham: 9th Grade Ninja (2012–2014).
+The latter two roles were recast after Curry had his stroke.
+He also became the voice of Chancellor Palpatine/Darth Sidious in Star Wars: The Clone Wars upon the death of Ian Abercrombie.
+Curry's performance as Premier Anatoly Cherdenko in the live-action cut scenes in Command & Conquer: Red Alert 3 (2008) went viral as a meme.

+His last major role in a feature film was as Alexander Monro in the British black comedy Burke & Hare (2010), reuniting him once again with director John Landis.
 From May to August 2011, Curry was scheduled to portray the Player in a Trevor Nunn stage production of Tom Stoppard's Rosencrantz and Guildenstern Are Dead at the Chichester Festival Theatre and then in London.
-Curry withdrew from the production on 27 May, citing ill health but later admitting that he was fired for being unable to memorize his lines.
+This would be his fourth time performing a Stoppard piece.
+Curry withdrew from the production on 27 May, citing ill health but later admitting that he was fired for being unable to memorise his lines.
 From 26 to 29 April 2012, he appeared in Eric Idle's play What About Dick? at the Orpheum Theatre in Los Angeles.
 Curry had originally appeared at a script reading for the play back in 2007 when it was still a work in progress.

-Curry's career in theatre was honoured on 7 June 2015 at the Actors Fund's 19th annual Tony Awards Viewing Party, where he was awarded an Artistic Achievement Award.